Beee4life/acf-city-selector/README.md

 ### Changelog

 0.14
-* added the option to set a default country
+* added the option to set a default country (for single fields/in groups/in repeaters)

 0.13
 * Forgot to change version